Field Mag may receive a minor commission from purchases made via affiliate links.

 Car Awning Features

 While car awnings vary in size, most people purchase a square footage that runs from above their front driver or passenger side door to the rear of the vehicle.
-Rear awnings and awnings with side walls that create shade shelters are also an option.
+Rear awnings and awnings with side walls that create shade shelters for full UV protection are also an option.
 It all simply comes down to personal preference.

 Besides the obvious perk of a car awning providing UV sun protection, other not-so-apparent perks include protection against the rain, especially when it’s time to cook, and a bit more privacy.

 Car awnings vary in price—going from a couple of hundred dollars up to a couple of thousand dollars—as well as in weight.
 Weight is important to keep in mind if you’re trying to keep your adventure rig as light as possible.

 So, when it comes down to it, do you really need a car awning?